 - Consider enhancing the existing landscaped median in the Transition Zone at the far east and west of the corridor where the roadway divides.
-Specifically consider providing two landscaped medians that would serve as landscaped gateways to Pacheco Boulevard: (1) to the east of Los Banos Creek and (2) to the west of the Ward Road intersection. - See strategies in the next section "Add Landscaping Along the Roadway".
+Specifically consider providing two landscaped medians that would serve as landscaped gateways to Pacheco Boulevard: (1) to the east of Los Banos Creek and (2) to the west of the Ward Road intersection. - See "Add Landscaping Along the Roadway" strategies on the next page.